keboola/connection-docs/management/project/limits/index.md

 these limits is either technically impossible, or it carries a risk of degraded performance.

 ## Business Limits
-Business Limits are set for each project upon entering into the subscription.
+Business limits are set for each project upon entering into the subscription.
 You can find them under **Users & Settings** in the **Limits** tab:

 {: .image-popup}